gurkanindibay/azure_communications/DESIGN.md

 ### 2.3 Communication Patterns

+> **⚠️ CRITICAL DESIGN PRINCIPLE**: Messages MUST be sent directly from Frontend to ACS, NOT through the Backend API.
+The backend should only create threads, provide tokens, and optionally persist messages via ACS webhooks.
+Routing messages through the backend defeats the purpose of using Azure Communication Services and creates unnecessary latency and bottlenecks.

 #### 2.3.1 Frontend ↔ Backend
 - **Protocol**: HTTPS/REST
 - **Format**: JSON
 - **Authentication**: Bearer token (JWT from Entra ID)
 - **Pattern**: Request/Response
+- **Usage**:
+  - User management (CRUD)
+  - Thread creation and listing
+  - ACS token retrieval
+  - Message history (optional, from DB)
+  - **NOT for sending real-time messages** ❌

 #### 2.3.2 Backend ↔ Database
 - **Protocol**: SQL over TLS